India's Forex Reserves Touch Record High of $750 Billion

 Practice Questions

-Q1.
-Which of the following is NOT a component of India's Foreign Exchange Reserves?
+Q2.
+Which of the following is NOT a primary component of India's foreign exchange reserves?

 - Special Drawing Rights (SDRs)